 We know that poorly managed menopause symptoms are more likely to result in job losses.
 We know that these impacts will be more profound among lower income brackets.
-These stresses can erode people’s wellbeing, confidence and security, putting women under considerable stress, making them more likely to feel labelled.
+These stresses can erode people’s wellbeing, confidence and security, putting women under considerable stress, making them more likely to brush this stuff aside.

-Menopause happens, inevitably, to women in all walks of life, even though it is little discussed.
+Menopause happens, to women in all walks of life, even young women - even teenagers.
 You expect that, over time, hormone production will dwindle – but it isn’t as simple as this.
 Often, it’s assumed that menopausal experiences are quite homogeneous.
-You may presume - like me - that hormonal changes are predictable and that symptoms must be similar for all women the world over.
+You may presume - like I did - that hormonal changes are predictable and that symptoms must be similar for all women the world over.
 So why is it that UK, US, French and Canadian women appear to have significantly more symptoms than their Scandinavian and Italian contemporaries?